rpaviot/GGproject/README.md

 # GGproject

 Pipeline for eBOSSxDES and Euclid work.
-Example notebook might need to be updated.
+Example notebooks might need to be updated.
+Main .py are in tools